 In my opinion, Southern Africa is best done on your own because of its infrastructure and lower cost.
 Travel through each country varies a lot.
 In the end, it comes down to what you are looking for in terms of adventure, interactions, costs, comfort, and ease.

 Natasha and Cameron run the blog The World Pursuit, focusing on adventure and cultural travel.
-The two of them met in the film industry before they decided to abandon the American lifestyle and travel the world together.
+They met in the film industry before deciding to abandon the American lifestyle and travel the world together.
 You can follow along with their adventures on Instagram and Facebook.